apache/logging-log4j-samples/log4j-spring-cloud-config-sample-application/README.md

-# Log4j Spring Cloud Sample Application
+# Log4j Samples: Spring Cloud Sample Application

 This application uses Spring Boot and reads the logging configuration from the companion Spring Cloud Config Server project.
 The log4j2.xml file is located in the config-repo directory in that project.